isaacp/Takehome/README.md

 > 1. sbt compile
 > 2. sbt run

-The usage database is prepulated with user data for 3 accounts over a five-minute period from the start of the application.
+The usage database is pre-populated with user data for 4 accounts over a five-minute period from the start of the application.
 To see the changing report data as time goes by, type the following command into the prompt:

 ```&> report <customer_number>```

-customer_number = 1, 2, or 3
+customer_number = 1, 2, 3 or 4

 The report will print as follows:

 ```
 |------------------------------------------------------------
 | Canopy, Inc            Period Ending: May 20 2023 21:05
-| Customer: 1
+| Customer: 1 (platinum)
 |
 |   Compute(23104 cu):
 |   $184.83